 - Advocate effectively for issues related to children’s health.

-- Demonstrate change in competence, performance or patient outcomes.
+- Demonstrate improvement in competence, performance or patient outcomes.

 - Apply strategies to maintain wellness and prevent burnout.